LaFesta1749/ParlamataUI-Exiled/README.md

 - Live XP bar and level info
 - XP gained from events
 - XP popup messages
+- Door XP now only triggers when the door is being opened, not closed.

 ✅ SCP-106 Escape Hint (center screen)
 - Displays a message when a player escapes SCP-106's pocket dimension